-Not since I started in this very specialized industry, 37 years ago, have I felt so called to encourage friends and customers to be adequately informed and prepared.
-The warning stated above is even more fitting today than it was 20 years ago.
+Not since I started in this very specialized industry, 40 years ago, have I felt so called to encourage friends and customers to be adequately informed and prepared.
+The warning stated above is even more fitting today than it was over 26 years ago.
 While it has always been my attitude and choice not to exaggerate nor focus inappropriately on the negative and menacing issues of the times, I am neither naive nor ignorant of the current and emerging challenges that we all face at this point in time.
 We are at a crossroad in the evolution of our society.
-For most reading this commentary, the events surrounding us and the potential for a significant impact on our chosen lifestyles are unprecedented - and difficult to comprehend.
+For most reading this commentary, the events surrounding us and the potential for a significant impact on our chosen lifestyles are unprecedented – and difficult to comprehend.
 We are encircled by political, economic, psychological, and natural calamities that are creating an atmosphere of constant and pervading uncertainty.
 What if any actions are to be taken?
 As far as preparedness planning is concerned, it is my hope that whatever action you choose, it is motivated by knowledge, good advice, and critical thinking, not by fear and knee-jerk reaction.

 Being prepared for emergencies is simply a good and proper idea and a prudent action to take.
 If you need examples of why, look to the past and refer to the natural disasters, financial disruption, and man-made devastation that has occurred.
 Then look at the present for more evidence of potential tribulations and peril.
 Where are we vulnerable?
 We are susceptible to short-term disruptions and/or to circumstances that lead to long term changes in our lifestyles.
-You must choose what the scenario will be and how you will respond.
+You must choose what the scenario might be and how you will respond.
 Be aware that sensible preparedness planning provides an invaluable experience of security and peace of mind appreciated by yourself and your family.

 We can not always rely on someone else or the government to take care of us.
 It is necessary to: 1 – identify potentially catastrophic scenarios, 2 – determine a realistic and suitable response, 3 – Create an appropriate plan of action.
 This is not a great revelation – it is rather self-evident.